release-engineering/pom-manipulation-ext/guide/dep-manip.md

 </dependency>
 ```

-Multiple exclusions to a dependency may be added using comma separators e.g.
+Multiple exclusions to a dependency may be added using comma separators e.g.,
     mvn install -DdependencyOverride.junit:junit@*=+slf4j:slf4j,+commons-lang:commons-lang

 #### Using a version from a Remote POM